Augustus (Williams novel): Plot

 Told through various letters and fragments, Augustus begins when Gaius Octavius Thurinus is 17 and is called away from his mother by his great-uncle, Julius Caesar, who reveals he intends to groom the boy to be his successor.
 Gaius Octavius spends a few years with three young men around his own age, Gaius Cilnius Maecenas, Marcus Vipsanius Agrippa, and Quintus Salvidienus Rufus.
-When he is 19 Gaius Octavius receives a letter from his mother informing him that Caesar has been murdered and urging him to renounce the will which will name him as Caesar's adopted son.
-Ignoring her council the four young men make a pact to protect Gaius Octavius and avenge Caesar.
+When he is 19, Gaius Octavius receives a letter from his mother informing him that Caesar has been murdered and urging him to renounce the will which will name him as Caesar's adopted son.
+Ignoring her counsel, the four young men make a pact to protect Gaius Octavius and avenge Caesar.
 They go to Rome unarmed and are thus assumed not to be a threat by Caesar's assassins.
-The friends are particularly suspicious of Marc Antony, a friend of Caesar's whom they view as disloyal.
+The friends are particularly suspicious of Mark Antony, a friend of Caesar's whom they view as disloyal.

-In order to gain the backing of the Senate to legitimize him as a Caesar, Octavius (now using the name Caesar) corals an army to protect Decimus Carfulenus and attack Marc Antony's army.
-After Octavius Caesar is successful the senate reneges on their promise.
-Octavius Caesar then arranges a secret meeting with Marc Antony in order to consolidate their power, joining with Marcus Aemilius Lepidus to anoint themselves "Triumvirs".
-During the negotiations Octavius Caesar learns that Quintus Salvidienus Rufus, who he left in charge of his armies, betrayed him to Antony.
+In order to gain the backing of the Senate to legitimize him as a Caesar, Octavius (now using the name Caesar) corrals an army to protect Decimus Carfulenus and attack Antony's army.
+After Octavius Caesar is successful, the senate reneges on their promise.
+Octavius Caesar then arranges a secret meeting with Antony in order to consolidate their power, joining with Marcus Aemilius Lepidus to anoint themselves "Triumvirs".
+During the negotiations, Octavius Caesar learns that Quintus Salvidienus Rufus, who he left in charge of his armies, betrayed him to Antony.
 Octavius Caesar strips him of his powers and Quintus commits suicide out of shame.

 After the assassinations of the Triumvirs senatorial enemies, Rome is brought to an uneasy peace though Octavius Caesar and Antony continue to regard each other with deep suspicion.
-To confirm their uneasy alliance Antony marries Octavius Caesar's sister, Octavia, however his interests lie in Egypt with Cleopatra and in the unsuccessful attempts to conquer new territory.
+To confirm their uneasy alliance Antony marries Octavius Caesar's sister, Octavia the Younger, however his interests lie in Egypt with Cleopatra and in the unsuccessful attempts to conquer new territory.
 As tensions increase, Antony seeks to engage Octavius Caesar in civil war, however he loses the Battle of Actium and commits suicide shortly thereafter.
 Octavius Caesar has both Caesarion (Caesar's son with Cleopatra) and Marcus Antonius Antyllus (Mark Antony's son and official heir), both only 17, assassinated.
 At the age of 33, Octavius Caesar has now consolidated power.
 He is given the title Augustus.